MeixianWang2/SP-500-TweetIDs/README.md

 # Data Organization
 The Tweet-IDs are organized as follows:

-•	Tweet-ID files are stored in folders that indicate the year and month of the collection (YEAR-MONTH).
+•	Tweet-ID files are stored in folders that indicate the company's tweets or the company's recived comments.

-•	Individual Tweet-ID files contain a collection of Tweet IDs, and the file names all follow the same structure, with a prefix “SP500-tweet-id-” followed by the YEAR-MONTH-DATE-HOUR.
+•	Individual Tweet-ID files contain a collection of Screen Name and Tweet IDs, and the file names all follow the same structure, with a prefix “SP500-tweet-id-” followed by the YEAR-MONTH.

 •	Note that Twitter returns Tweets in UTC, and thus all Tweet ID folders and file names are all in UTC as well.